unrealwork/atsd-use-cases/research/us-visa/README.md

 | Italy                               | 20603      |
 ```

-The query below shows some statistics for of B-1 and B-2 visas totals (which may be used for business or tourism).
-This query displays the number of these visas issued for 2005 and
+The query below shows statistics for `B-1` and `B-2` business and tourist visas.
+This query returns the number of these visas issued in 2005 and
-2010 totals, 10-year percentage change, as well as a compound annual growth rate (CAGR).
-The output is ordered by the number of visas issued in 2015.
+2010 totals, 10-year percentile change, and the compound annual growth rate.
+The table is ordered by the number of visas issued in 2015.

 ```sql
 SELECT tags.country, first(value) AS "2005",